LivioDad/SmartTrafficLight/README.md

 > 📅 You can also scan the QR code below to open it directly in Telegram:

 ![QR Code to SmartTrafficLightBot](assets/telegram_qr_code.jpg)

 ---

+## 📊 Catalog Service

+The **resource catalog** (running in Docker) is a key component of service discovery in this system.
+Every script (sensor, actuator, or service) registers itself with the catalog by periodically sending a `PUT` request with its metadata.
+This enables dynamic discovery of available services and brokers by other components, reducing hard-coded configuration.

+The catalog runs at `http://<host>:9090/` and stores all live services with their type, name, zone, IP, and topics.

+---

+## 📁 Database

+* **File**: `database/database.db`
+* **Tables**:

+  * `violations`: stores infractions (plate, timestamp, station)
+  * `semaphores`: stores semaphores with zone and active services (as JSON)

+---